evildmp/conference-handbook/handbook/arrange/accommodation.rst

 1shotel!3m3!1shotel!2sCardiff+City+Hall,+Gorsedd+Gardens+Road,+Cardiff+CF10+3ND!3s0x486e1cba4df70b67
 :0x6c4de08828721b10!3m1!1s0x0000000000000000:0x6c4de08828721b10?hl=en>`_ is helpful.

-Some people will be looking for room-mates or house-mates for the duration of the event.
-Set up `a wiki to help them organise themselves <http://djangocon.wikia.com/wiki/DjangoCon_Wikia>`_.
+Some people will be looking for room-mates or house-mates for the duration of the event - help them find a room-mate, for example by providing an email list for attendees.